 Ruby has an emotional reaction to what Joe says.

 Word Count: 1054

-Her face changes from an annoyed crease in her brow to smile lines pointing to her crinkled eyes.
+She feels her face relax from an annoyed crease in her brow to smile lines pointing to her crinkled eyes.
 "Ryan!
 Kyle!
 Did you hear that?
 No school today!
 It's a snow day!"

-Ruby laughs as she sees the older twin, Ryan, leap onto the bed and complain that he's already dressed because they never close the schools for snow.
+The older twin, Ryan, leaps onto the bed and complains, "Come on.
+I just got dressed because they never close the schools for snow."